albedo121/streamline/README.md

    - **Method**: POST
    - **Body**: Form-data
      - Key: `file` (this should be the name of the file input in the code)
      - Value: Choose the video file you want to upload.
+A sample video file is present in test-video directory.

 3. **Send the Request**:
    - After setting up the request, send it.
 The server will process the uploaded video.